Renesas-SST/meta-renesas/meta-rzg2l/docs/recipes-docs/rzpi-readme/files/README.md

 The source management is beyond the scope of this document.

+**Note**: This layer currently uses the Debian Bullseye APT repositories.
+Modifying the APT sources (e.g., switching to Ubuntu or using third-party repositories) may break the boot or cause installation issues for some applications due to changes in package versions, availability, or dependencies.
+Proceed with caution if you plan to alter the default APT configuration.

 #### Using `apt-get` to install packages

 To install a package using `apt-get`, use the following command: